RockefellerArchiveCenter/processing-manual/processing.md

 Common types of records that fall into this category are:

 1\.  _Personnel files (and/or personnel-like records)_ are restricted to ensure personal privacy and restrict access to materials generally considered confidential between an individual and his or her employer.
 Personnel records include: employment applications, resumes/CVs, letters of appointment, personal references, salary or withholding statements, performance evaluations, and other correspondence discussing general or particular circumstances of an individual’s employment or job performance.
 Personnel records also often include personal injury and/or workers compensation insurance records or claims and pension documents.
 Records gathered in the course of conducting an executive search, or in filling a professional position, may also be restricted.
-Please consult the the Assistant Director for Processing with any questions regarding the restriction of personnel materials.
+Please consult the Assistant Director for Processing with any questions regarding the restriction of personnel materials.

   - Example of standard RAC file-level access note -